Minimizing runoff from shoreland property

 - Keep gutters free from debris and draining properly.

-- Keep rooftops free of snow and ice buildup to help control the magnitude of runoff in the spring and protect your roof from damage.
+- Keep rooftops free of snow and ice buildup.
+This helps control the magnitude of runoff in the spring and protect your roof from damage.

 - Pave patios with flagstones or decay-resistant wood blocks instead of solid material to permit some water to seep around the stones or blocks.

-- Position rooftops so they are perpendicular to the slope, instead of parallel, to slow down runoff (Figure 3).
+- Position rooftops so they are perpendicular to the slope, instead of parallel, to slow down runoff.